Freebase (database): Organization and policy

 Freebase's subjects are called "topics", and the data stored about them depended on their "type", as to how they were classified.
 For example, an entry for Arnold Schwarzenegger, the former governor of California, would be entered as a topic that would include a variety of types describing him as an actor, bodybuilder, and politician.
 As of January 2014, Freebase had approximately 44 million topics and 2.4 billion facts.

 Freebase's types are themselves user-editable.
 Each type had a number of defined predicates, called "properties".

 [U]nlike the W3C approach to the semantic web, which starts with controlled ontologies, Metaweb adopts a folksonomy approach, in which people can add new categories (much like tags), in a messy sprawl of potentially overlapping assertions.

 However, Freebase differed from the wiki model in many ways.
 User-created types were not adopted in the "public commons" until promoted by a Metaweb employee.
 Also, users could not modify each other's types.
 The reason Freebase could not open up permissions of schemas is that external applications relied on them; thus, changing a type's schema – for instance by deleting a property or changing a simple property – might have broken queries for API users and even within Freebase itself, for example in saved views.

 Discontinuation

-On 16 December 2014, the Freebase team officially announced that the website and the application programming interface would be shut down by 30 June 2015.
+On 16 December 2014, the Freebase team officially announced that the website and the API would be shut down by 30 June 2015.
 Google provided an update on 16 December 2015 that they would discontinue the Freebase API and widget three months after a Suggest widget replacement was launched in early 2016.